MaliJetal/MaliJetal/README.md

 ## Hi there👋
-I'm Jetal the Web developer(Lvl-2) from Publicis Sapient, 3.5 years of experience as a JavaScript ReactJS Front-end developer, motive to make UI experiences amazing and smooth.
-Love to learn and explore library ReactJS, Redux and many more.
+I'm Jetal the Web developer(Lvl-2) from Publicis Sapient, 5 years of experience as a JavaScript ReactJS Front-end developer, motive to make UI experiences amazing and smooth.
+Work in ReactJS, Redux, Typescript, NextJs GraphQL, Wepback, Github, Git.

 A newbie on MERN stack development build up some beautiful web applications, do check out my repository and follow if you find needful.